mariocervera/RMI/README.md

    * It has a simple and consistent interface that can be easily invoked when a RMI request is received on the server.

+### Build

+This project can be built using CMake.
+The build file is 'CMakeLists.txt', which is located in the root directory.